 - This is not a sailing school, and we don't have any formal curriculum - however, there will be ample opportunity to learn as much as your heart desires if you participate in the running of the boat.
 Plus, we have a well-stocked reference library for your perusal.

 - You will always know who the skipper is prior to signing up for any individual passage.
 Most of the time it will be Andy Schell.
 Sometimes it will be Paul Exner.
 If there is a last-minute change for whatever reason (highly unlikely), a qualified replacement will be found.

-- In the unlikely event Isbjorn is unable to depart within seven days of the scheduled departure date of any expedition, 59 North, Ltd. shall refund all monies received to date for that specific leg or transfer them to a future trip.
+- In the unlikely event Isbjorn is unable to depart within seven days of the scheduled departure date of any passage, 59 North Sailing shall refund all monies received to date for that specific leg or transfer them to a future trip.

 - The start and end dates for each passage are set for a reason, and they are firm!

-- The passage itinerary is subject to change due to circumstances beyond 59 North Ltd.'s control.
+- The passage itinerary is subject to change due to circumstances beyond 59 North's control.
 These may include weather, sea conditions, customs clearance, national holidays and natural disasters.
 The safety of the vessel and crew is priority.

 - Isbjorn is a big boat – but it’s not that big!
 You won’t have much privacy onboard, and will be living in close quarters in challenging conditions.
 But you’ll have the time of your life!